syncfusion-content/windowsforms-docs/WindowsForms/Radial-Gauge/Linear-Gauge.md

  **Steps to customize the theme in design time**

- **Step 1:**  Need to add Linear Gauge control to Form Designer.
+ Step 1.
+Need to add Linear Gauge control to Form Designer.

 ![Linear Gauge in designer](Linear-Gauge_images/Linear-Gauge_img15.png)

- **Step 2:** Set the VisualStyle as Custom.
+ Step 2.
+Set the VisualStyle as Custom.

 ![Customized Linear Gauge with smart tag](Linear-Gauge_images/Linear-Gauge_img16.png)

- **Step 3:** Need to add necessary Theme combination in ThemeBrush collection and it will update the Color customization details in LinearGauge control.
+ Step 3.
+Need to add necessary Theme combination in ThemeBrush collection and it will update the Color customization details in LinearGauge control.

 ![Customized Linear Gauge in designer](Linear-Gauge_images/Linear-Gauge_img18.png)